toxinu/sofart/README.rst

 There are three serializers at this time, ``msgpack``, ``Pickle`` and ``Json`` for storage.

 	Can be use in single (default) and multi user.
-	It means real-time sync or "database connection" sync.
+	It means "data in ram" or "data in file".

 Sofart is Python 3 ready.